influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ##### Accessing values

-As was pointed out in the [Getting started guide](http://localhost:1414/kapacitor/v1.3/introduction/getting_started/#gotcha-single-versus-double-quotes) accessing data tags and fields, using string literals and accessing TICKscript variables each involves different syntax, which can lead to confusion.
+As was pointed out in the [Getting started guide](http://localhost:1414/kapacitor/v1.3/introduction/getting_started/#gotcha-single-versus-double-quotes) accessing data tags and fields, using string literals and accessing TICKscript variables each involves different syntax.
 Additionally it is possible to access the results of lambda expressions used with certain nodes.

    * **Variables** &ndash; To access a _TICKscript variable_ simply use its identifier.